Stocks slide ahead of trade deal signing

 President Trump and China's chief negotiator, Liu He, are scheduled to sign a modest trade pact Wednesday

-U.S. equity futures are trading lower ahead of Wednesday's signing of the phase one trade deal between the U.S. and China.
+U.S. equity futures are trading slightly lower ahead of Wednesday's signing of the phase one trade deal between the U.S. and China.

 Continue Reading Below